Woman checks credit card account on phone

 Avoid overspending

-Your credit card is a fantastic tool that can help make your life easier, but spending more than you can afford to pay back can result in debilitating debt and mounting interest charges.
+Your first credit card is a fantastic tool that can help make your life easier, but spending more than you can afford to pay back can result in debilitating debt and mounting interest charges.
 Impulse buying is especially risky when paying with credit.
 Many credit card companies have a mobile banking app you can use to monitor your spending.
 You may even be able to set spending limits and alerts to help keep you on track.

 Learn about your credit card rewards program